tgen/snpSniffer/README.md

 This tools was developed by Venkata "Teja" Yellapantulla as part of his PhD thesis work in the Keats Lab at Translational Genomics Research Institute.

+This tool was updated to enhance functionality by Salvatore Facista (TGen - Lab of Dr. William Hendricks) in 2019.
+The tool will now function with custom .ini files, generated with any number of SNPs.
+Not all snpSniffer features have been re-tested.
+Please submit a bug report if you find an issue.

 ## Usage
+- To generate a custom .ini file
+Use a text editor to format a blank file as below (or see included .ini files for examples).
+Ensure files have Unix style line endings (run dos2unix to convert DOS-style line endings to Unix style):

+Sample
+<chromosome>:<position index>
+<chromosome>:<position index>
+...
+<chromosome>:<position index>

 - To generate genotypes from a bam: java -jar snpSniffer.jar -genotype <fullFilePath/reference> <fullFilePath/BAM>